drfmunoz/work-with-freddy/README.md

 If I delegate a task to you or your team, please record it somewhere, and be mindful that I will let you know if I need you to complete it ASAP.
 Otherwise, I would expect an ETA from you or your team.

 ## (my) Worktime
-I’m US EST-based, and I work from 8 AM-ish to 6 PM-ish.
+I’m US EST-based, and I work from 9 AM-ish to 5 PM-ish.
 Sometimes I may start working earlier or finish later.
-I may be unresponsive outside of those hours, and I do not expect you to be available or communicate with me outside of your local working hours.
+I may be unresponsive outside of those hours, and I do not expect you to be available or communicate with me outside of your local working hours (I will try hard not to email or message during your off-work time).

 I work a bit on the weekends and unusual hours; this is my choice.
-I do not expect you to work on the weekend.
-If I send you a message and forget to schedule it, you can wait and reply until Monday.
+I do not expect you to work on the weekend or off-hours.
+If I send you a message and forget to schedule it, you can wait and reply until Monday or a reasonable time.
 The weekend is your time, not mine or the company’s!

 ## My principles